flotools/flotools/README.md

 #Download:

-You can download the zip file directly from [here.](https://github.com/flotools/flotools/archive/master.zip)
+The zip file for Flo Tools can be downloaded directly from [here.](https://github.com/flotools/flotools/archive/master.zip)

-The  zip file referenced in this read me will automatically decompress itself into a folder on Mac OS.
+This  zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
 Please refer to this downloaded folder, called "Flo Tools Master", when reading this document.

 #System Requirements: